 (i) the grossly disturbed behavior or faulty perceptions significantly interfere with the proposed patient's ability to care for self and the proposed patient, when competent, would have chosen substantially similar treatment under the same circumstances; or

 (ii) due to the mental illness, the proposed patient received court-ordered inpatient treatment under section 253B.09 at least two times in the previous three years; the patient is exhibiting symptoms or behavior substantially similar to those that precipitated one or more of the court-ordered treatments; and the patient is reasonably expected to physically or mentally deteriorate to the point of meeting the criteria for commitment under section 253B.09 unless treated.

 For purposes of this paragraph, a proposed patient who was released under section 253B.095 and whose release was not revoked is not considered to have received court-ordered inpatient treatment under section 253B.09.

-For purposes of paragraph (b), none of the following constitute a refusal to accept appropriate mental health treatment:
+new text begin (d) new text end For purposes of deleted text begin paragraphdeleted text end new text begin paragraphsnew text end (b)new text begin and (c)new text end , none of the following constitute a refusal to accept appropriate mental health treatment: